dsc-courses/dsc10-2025-su/index.md

 Welcome to DSC 10!
 To start, read the [syllabus](https://dsc10.com/syllabus) carefully, paying special attention to the ["Getting Started"](https://dsc10.com/syllabus/#-getting-started) section.
 Make sure to complete the Welcome Survey and [Pretest](https://practice.dsc10.com/pretest/) to get off to a good start! -->

 {: .success}
+We have a busy week in DSC 10.
+See [Ed](https://edstem.org/us/courses/60685/discussion/5101370) for a breakdown of the week's deadlines and our [recommended plan](https://edstem.org/us/courses/60685/discussion/5101370#:~:text=Weekly%20Plan%3A,DSC%2010%2Drelated%3A).

+{: .success}
 The Midterm Exam is this Thursday, July 18 from 11-11:50AM in Mosaic 0204, our usual lecture time and room.

 [Jump to the current week](#week-3-probability-simulation-and-sampling){: .btn }